hyttmi/cellframe_masternode_inspector/README.md

 # Cellframe Masternode Inspector

-Cellframe Masternode Inspector is a Python-based plugin for retrieving and displaying detailed statistics about your Cellframe node and supported networks.
+Cellframe Masternode Inspector is a Python-based plugin for retrieving and displaying detailed statistics about your Cellframe node and all supported networks.
 It provides both **system-level** and **network-level** insights via a simple HTTP API using GET requests, authenticated with an access token.

 ---